jpdevries/developer-style-guide/README.md

 ```

 ### Intuitive Loading
 There is no point in loading a common framework or library if a sufficient version of it is already loaded in the page.
-Before loading common dependencies perform feature detection to test if they are needed like so:
+Before loading common dependencies perform feature detection to test if they are needed like&nbsp;so:

 ```html
 <!-- check if we need jQuery, then if needed attempt to load jQuery from a CDN -->